 Click Here For A full description of how ACRPC Interacts With State and Local Emergency Planning

 In addressing Preparedness, ACRPC assists communities in developing basic emergency operations plans which address how the community plans to respond to identified risks.
-Each of our municipalities has an Emergency Manager whose job it is to coordinate emergency planning efforts.
+Each of our municipalities has an Emergency Management Director whose job it is to coordinate emergency planning efforts.
 They bring together local fire, EMS, selectboard members, and other interested members of the community to iron out plans and cooperative agreements so, when a disaster hits, the town is better prepared.
 Recent disasters have pointed out the value of developing these working relationships with those most successful having a history of community leaders working and planning together prior to the event.

 ACRPC supports the Response phase of emergency management by serving as a central information collection point in the region for Vermont Emergency Management (VEM) if needed.
 Using our local contacts, we can reach out to communities who have been hit and help VEM gather critical information.
 Staff also assists statewide response by serving at the state emergency operations center (SEOC) during times of disaster.